strawbmochi/INTERNETANGEL/README.md

 *(dni means that i wont interact w you and will simply ignore + hide you if you try)*

-Proshippers, trolls, DandysWorldFans, any exfriends (if they find me somehow) n mean ppl
+Proshippers, trolls, 007n7 + 118o8 + azure yumes n mean ppl

 **INT**